DSDL-EE/PYNQ-ZU_Tutorial/4_ROS/README.md

 On PYNQ-ZU, configure:
 ```
+su xilinx # skip this command if you use `xilinx` account already
 export PC_IP=192.168.1.103 # Change this line to match your PC's IP
 export BOARD_IP=192.168.1.104 # Change this line to match your PYNQ-ZU's IP
 echo 'export ROS_MASTER_URI=http://'$PC_IP':11311' >> ~/.bashrc